kren333/worst_case_resource_allocation_final/README.md

 ## Questions?

 For more details, refer to the accompanying paper: [Decision-Focused Evaluation of Worst-Case Distribution Shift](TODO: Insert arxiv link).
-If you have questions, please feel free to reach us at kevinren@cs.cmu.edu or to open an issue.
+If you have questions, please feel free to reach us at kevinren@andrew.cmu.edu or to open an issue.